Gunns Plains, Tasmania

-Gunns Plains is a small town located 20 km south of Ulverstone on the north-west coast of Tasmania, Australia.
+Gunns Plains, sometimes written as Gunn's Plains, is a small town located 20 km south of Ulverstone on the north-west coast of Tasmania, Australia.

-The valley has a population of approximately 171.
+The 2021 census recorded a population of 195 for the state suburb of Gunns Plains.
 The Leven River winds slowly through its pastures that support a variety of grazing stock.
 Agricultural endeavours are also very successful, benefiting from rich red volcanic soil.
 The town was named after botanist Ronald Campbell Gunn, who discovered the valley in 1860.

 The community was involved in a significant number of men going to the First World War.

-The valley had one vineyard that produced Pinot and Chardonnay.
-It closed due to financial struggles.
+The valley has a vineyard, Leven Valley Vineyard, that producesPinot and Chardonnay.

 The main attractions of Gunns Plains are the limestone caves, of which over one hundred and fifty have been discovered.
 The Tasmania Parks and Wildlife Service administers Gunns Plains Cave, which is open to the public with daily tours.